Empowering Voices: Innovations in Student Engagement for Higher Education Success

 We look forward to receiving your proposals and welcoming you to this in person conference which promises to enrich our understanding of the new challenges in educational development.

-Keynote Speaker: Tansy Jessop, PVC Education and Students at the University of Bristol
+Day 1: Keynote Small things that make a big difference in embedding a culture of student agency, partnership, and voice, Tansy Jessop, PVC Education and Students at the University of Bristol

 Biography

 Tansy Jessop is PVC Education and Students at the University of Bristol, where she has led a programme of curriculum enhancement to re-imagine the design of programmes and assessment.
-Across the sector, she has been the driving force behind ‘Transforming the Experience of Students through Assessment’ (TESTA), a research and change project, for 15 years.
-Her recent book uses evidence from TESTA to show the value of taking a programme approach, and provides fresh perspectives on students’ experience using theories of alienation, agency, and engagement.
+Her experience of leading ‘Transforming the Experience of Students through Assessment’ (TESTA) is the inspiration for her recent book which offers fresh perspectives about the relationship between assessment and feedback and students’ experience of alienation, agency, and engagement.
+Tansy worked at the universities of Solent and Winchester before joining Bristol.

 Venue